marcosbuydid/react-native/README.md

+# React Native Proyects
-# This is a react-native repository I made to deeply understand all the concepts of this framework.
+I made this repository focused on providing a good starting point to understand all the general concepts of this framework.

+## Version
-# The react-native version I use was the 0.71.1 with typescript.
+The react-native version I use was the 0.71.1 with typescript.

+## Content
-## In every branch you will find a different proyect to practice or just learn.
+In every branch you will find a different proyect to practice or just learn.

 ## Initialization
 When download every branch remember to install node modules (npm install) inside